Le vent se lève ! … Il faut tenter de vivre !

 Be bright: be daring: be joyful.

-This seemingly classical tricolon urges mindfulness — in the manner of the now somewhat trite carpe diem[b] (Latin ▸ pick, pluck or gather the day) or laetus in praesens[c] (Latin ▸ joyful in the present moment) — yet the motto was also once merely clarere audere, both words being puns on familial surnames, with the later addition of gaudere completing the tricolon: †
+This seemingly classical tricolon urges mindfulnessjin the manner of the now somewhat trite carpe diem[a] (Latin ▸ pick, pluck or gather the day) or laetus in praesens[b] (Latin ▸ joyful in the present moment) — yet the motto was once merely clarere audere, both words being puns on familial surnames, with the later addition of gaudere completing the tricolon: †

 Clarere (Latin) ▸

-Geal is Irish Gaelic for bright, clear, white; Scottish Gaelic for white, bright, fair; related to Ancient Greek ἀγλαός (I. splendid, shining, bright; II. of men, either beautiful or famous, noble) from αἴγλη (I. the light of the sun or moon; II. radiance, gleam; III. metaph., splendour, glory); from Proto-Indo-European *ghel- ‘to shine’.2
+Geal is Irish Gaelic for bright, clear, white; Scottish Gaelic for white, bright, fair; related to Ancient Greek αἴγλη (I. the light of the sun or moon; II. radiance, gleam; III. metaph., splendour, glory); from Proto-Indo-European *ghel- ‘to shine’.2

 A matrilineal, Hardy: